bigg01/kubernetes-python-image-exporter/README.md

 # kubernetes-python-image-exporter

+Categories: kubernetes, python, container, image, exporter

-Python power :snake: to export images from a kubernetes cluster
+Python power :snake:

+- this *experimate* will show how easy you can write an container images exporte for a kubernetes cluster namespace.
+- additionally it will show how to create a binyary version of a python exporter :speedboat:

 ## setup for dev
 ```bash